Addax Antelope HuntingReserve Your Hunt

 Texas Hunt Lodge has the best Addax Antelope Hunts in the World, Hands Down!
 This animal is extremely rare but we have access to one of the largest herds in the world.
-Year round, we offer hunts for awesome Trophy Addax.
+Year round, we offer hunting for awesome Trophy Addax.
 There are no seasonal restrictions on hunting the Addax in Texas, which makes it a suitable trophy year round.

 We typically let our hunters choose the method of hunting Trophy Addax that they prefer.
 Hunters of Trophy Addax can choose the Spot and Stalk method, Bow Hunting, Rifle Hunting, Black Powder, Safari Style Hunting, Handgun, as well as hunting from a Blind.
 We can accommodate hunters of any age and experience level, as well as hunters which have physical disabilities or may be confined to a wheelchair.